mvinyard/nuts-and-bolts/README.md

-# nuts-and-bolts
+# Nuts and bolts

-Python nuts and bolts
+Python essentials.